-For you to successfully organize a Christian event that would be inspiring, impactful and life changing, it is very important your logistics and planning are Spirit inspired and impeccable.
+For you to successfully organize a Christian event that would be inspiring, impactful and life-changing, it is very important your logistics and planning are Spirit inspired and impeccable.
 The Word of God says everything should be done decently and in order, 1 Corinthians 14:40.

 Among the things that must be in place for you to have a successful event is to have qualified Speaker.
-Qualification here means that the speaker must be a person who share your views and doctrines.
+Qualification here means that the speaker must be a person who shares your views and doctrines.
 All Christians do not share the same doctrines and as such your keynote speaker must be the person that share your doctrines and beliefs.

 Another thing that you must discuss with your speaker is the goals you want to achieve with the retreat or event.
 This will help your speaker align with you to achieve the goals.

 Topic or Theme

 Next would be the topic you want him to speak on and whether you want him to speak as a keynote speaker to the whole gathering that is at plenary or to facilitate the workshop session.
 It would be wrong to schedule a speaker for a plenary session but later draft him as a facilitator in the workshop session.

 Yet another very important issue to discuss with your prospective speaker before the event is the fees.
 How much does the speaker you are inviting charge?
 What is the payment mode?
 Is the accommodation and traveling expenses included in the fee?

 Also, there should be agreement on whether the event should be recorded and if so, will the recording be sold?
 Who owns the intellectual property right?
 How would the proceeds be shared?

 He should also know if there would be other speakers and the duration he is to speak.
 If he is to entertain questions, make recommendations, and if he can give out his contacts to the audience.

-Where there is discrepancies during the discussion, they should be revisited again and a concrete agreement reached.
+Where there are discrepancies during the discussion, they should be revisited again and a concrete agreement reached.
 This would help both parties to prepare for the event and to achieve all the goals set.

-This post is sponsored by Refreshing Mountain a christian retreat center providing overnight retreats, family cabin rentals, corporate team building events and school field trips in Lancaster County, PA for over 30 years.
+This post was made possible by Refreshing Mountain, a Christian retreat center providing overnight retreats, family cabin rentals, corporate team building events and school field trips in Lancaster County, PA for over 30 years.